 Tickets can be purchased at ticket stations and are around $2-3 euros per use.
 A better option is the 10-trip ticket which allows you to use the public transportation option at a much lower fare.

-The 10-trip ticket costs 10.20 euros and each trip counts for a 75 minutes time period (between the first and last validation of the ticket).
+The 10-trip ticket costs 10.20 euros and each trip counts for any trip that is 75 minutes or less (between the first and last validation of the ticket).

 8. Bring a Refillable Filtered Water Bottle